 I'm lucky enough to be able to work from home right now, and since all of those products are in close proximity and awaiting their potential moment of glory, I've gone full ham, working my way through as many samples as possible.
 (Some are travel-size samples I've been gifted with in boxes, at events, etc., and some are full-size samples I haven't had a chance to work through yet.)
-For the past 30 days or so, it's been a fast-and-furious round of beauty-product speed dating, and now, I'm here to report which of these very expensive beauty products I would pay full price for.
+It's been a fast-and-furious round of beauty-product speed dating, and now, I'm here to report which of these very expensive beauty products I would pay full price for.
 (In fact, I've already had orders out to Violet Grey and Dermstore to replenish some of my favorites!)
 Curious to see which expensive beauty products are truly worth the investment?
 I'm sharing all of my recent favorites below—keep scrolling.

 The Best Expensive Skincare

 I go back and forth with toners.
 Sometimes I'm on the train, and sometimes I'm off.
 But using this best-selling (and very clean!) formula from Indie Lee has me back on board and planning to stay awhile.
 Right after cleansing, I saturate one of my favorite toning cloths from Renée Rouleau with the solution and then smother my face with.
 It has high-quality ingredients like aloe, hyaluronic acid, coenzyme q10, and chamomile, and I've noticed a significant uptick in my complexion's dew point and brightness since I started using it every morning and night.